rayadamas/hyperlyz_demo/README.md

 - then, behind the scenes, it utilize zora starter kit and editions to mint editions to ZORA contract.

 ### Description:
-This repository contains a [[demo]] that allows you to select a number of **Music NFTs** where each has unique and interesting patterns for you to observe.
+This repository contains a [[demo]] that allows you to select from a number of **Music NFTs** (using Zora API) where each has unique and interesting patterns for you to observe.
 Additionally, *you can mint your own audio files*.

+- upload audio or select a piece of on-chain music (Zora API)
+- interpret a visualizer for said music,
+- then, behind the scenes, it utilize zora starter kit and editions to mint editions to ZORA contract.

 ---
 ### **Instructions**